dbmcclain/Lisp-Actors/README.md

 [ So all told, these insights have led to the following changes:

-      1. No :CANARY in AES packets, normal exchanges already have authentication checks, making this is redundant
+      1. No :CANARY in AES packets.
+Normal exchanges already have authentication checks, making this redundant.
-      2. No authentication checks during initial handshake dance
+      2. No authentication checks during initial handshake dance.
-      3. Some random noise is added to the scalar component of LWE Lattice crypto
+      3. Some random noise is added to the scalar component of LWE Lattice crypto.

 We don't want to give any hints to attackers.
 The should only be met by silence.